Trailblazerr1/trailblazerr1.github.io/aboutme.md

 subtitle: This page is under progress!
 ---

-Undergrad , IIITian, developer, writer, probably a bathroom singer, bibliophile, huge technology freak,...
+Undergrad , developer, writer, probably a bathroom singer, bibliophile, huge technology freak,...
 More than anything else, a simple person with extraordinary dreams...

 ### Got a crush on:
 - React-native